proofzero/rollupid/docs/3id/quickstart/index.md

+---
+description: This guide will get you up and running with 3ID so that your users can onboard into your application quickly and efficiently.
+---

 # Getting Started With 3ID

 This a getting started guide for developers.
 [You can get started with your personal 3ID profile here.](https://app.threeid.xyz)